codecombat/codecombat/app/assets/markdown/faq.md

 1. They can join their teacher's class using the Class Code that the teacher can provide.
 2. They can sign in with their Google SSO instead, but they will not have any saved progress from their existing account.

-However, if their email address that they have on their existing Ozaria account is the same as the email address of their Google SSO account, the student will NOT be added to the classroom automatically.
-These students can join the class by signing in with their email address and using the Class Code from the classroom.
-If the teacher requires the student to use their Google SSO to sign in, the student will first need to delete their account, then create a new account using Google SSO.
+Finally, if their email address that they have on their existing Ozaria account is the same as the email address of their Google SSO account, the student will be added to the classroom automatically.

 ### What happens if a student is deleted from a Google Classroom-linked Ozaria classroom?
 If a student is deleted from the Ozaria classroom, they will not be deleted from the respective Google classroom.
 If the teacher uses the "Sync Google Classroom" button, the student will be re-added to the Ozaria classroom unless the teacher has also removed that student from the Google Classroom.